Malikil/PYOP-Checker/README.md

         3. Connect your GitHub account.
 Search for and connect your forked repo
         4. Click "Deploy Branch" at the bottom

 Heroku limits how many free hours you get per month.
-The base amount isn't enough to run an app all the time.
+The basic amount isn't enough to run an app all the time.
 Adding a credit card to your Heroku account doubles the amount of free hours you get so there is enough to run an app 24/7, and the `Resources` tab will let you turn off the app when it's not needed.

 ### Setting up Google Sheets